FredNass/ceph_petasan/docs/INSTALLATION.md

 - To benefit from VMware VAAI extensions like XCOPY offloading that speeds up Storage vMotion tasks, make sure that each PetaSAN Gateway has an active path to both datastore's Disks.

-- There's a risk of data corruption when using SUSE based iSCSI implementation.
-It's been described [here](https://croit.io/blog/fixing-data-corruption).
+- There's a risk of data corruption when using SUSE based iSCSI implementation that's been described [here](https://croit.io/blog/fixing-data-corruption).
   But...
 You should be safe with PetaSAN as:
   - PetaSAN < v3.3 won't load RBD images with 'object-map' feature enabled
   - PetaSAN > v3.3 will set the emulate_legacy_capacity flag that - if I understood correctly - prevents data corruption from occuring when 'object-map' feature is enabled on RBD images.

 ## TUNING

 PetaSAN disabled the use of C-states for performance reasons.
-If you're using VM nodes, what that means is that your nodes will appear to be consumming 100% CPU time from the hypervisors perspective.
+If your PetaSAN nodes are Virtual Machines, they will appear as consumming 100% CPU time from the hypervisor perspective.
-If your workload does not require that level of performance and you prefer to release the CPU pressure on hypervisors, you may want to allow CPUs to enter idle state (c-state C1) by editing files /etc/rc.local and /opt/petasan/scripts/tuning/tuning.sh as per below :
+If your workload does not require that level of optimization and you prefer to release CPU pressure on hypervisors, you may want to allow CPUs to enter idle state (c-state C1) by editing files /etc/rc.local and /opt/petasan/scripts/tuning/tuning.sh as per below :

 ```
 #Patch to allow PetaSAN nodes CPUs to enter idle mode (C1) and avoid high CPU usage on hypervisors
 #cpupower idle-set -D 0
 cpupower idle-set -D 1
 ```
-Reboot the node.
-Verify the application at reboot by running `cpupower monitor` and `cat /sys/module/intel_idle/parameters/max_cstate`
+Reboot the node and verify the application at reboot by running `cpupower monitor` and `cat /sys/module/intel_idle/parameters/max_cstate`

 ## FAQ